Betsy Brandt: Career

 From 2008 to 2013, Brandt portrayed Marie Schrader in the AMC drama series Breaking Bad.
 She auditioned for three different roles before being offered the part of Marie.
 She described her character as "an unpleasant bitch", but also stated that there was more to her than that.
 "I think we're seeing more of it now that she would be there for her family.
 But it's all about her."
-She reprised her role as Marie Schrader for the Better Call Saul series finale.
+She reprised her role for the Better Call Saul series finale "Saul Gone" in 2022.

 In 2012, she was cast as Sandy in Parenthood.
 Brandt was cast as Annie Henry on The Michael J. Fox Show, which premiered in September 2013.
 Her performance was met with positive reviews.

 In 2014, Brandt was cast as one of the lead characters in the ABC series Members Only created by Susannah Grant, but the series did not go forward.
 From 2015 to 2019, she starred as Heather Short Hughes in the CBS comedy series Life in Pieces.
 The series was cancelled after four seasons.

-In 2020, Brandt was announced to be playing the role of Cleo in the pilot episode of the NBC sitcom Jefferies, which was created by Jim Jefferies and Suzanne Martin.
+In 2020, Brandt was cast as Cleo in the pilot episode of the NBC sitcom Jefferies, created by Jim Jefferies and Suzanne Martin.
 To date, the pilot remains unaired.

 Personal life

-Brandt married fellow UIUC graduate Grady Olsen in 1998; they have two children.
+Brandt married fellow UIUC graduate Grady Olsen in September 1998.
+They have two children together.
+They separated in August 2023 and she filed for divorce in December 2024.